A smiling senior woman with earrings and necklace from a portrait session.

 |

-Having a disabled sign a last will and testament is a tricky area of the law.
-The Court determines whether a person’s signature on the last will and testament is valid.
-If a person signs a Last Will and Testament and there are two witness signatures, is that enough?
+Having a person with a disability sign a last will and testament is a tricky area of the law.
+The Court determines whether a person’s signature is valid.
+If someone signs a last will and testament, and there are two witness signatures, is that enough?
 There are various ways to attack the validity of a last will and testament.
-But, the two most common areas are if the person was “not competent” or subject to undue influence.
-But, what if the person who signs the last will and testament is disabled?
+The two most common ways are if the person was “not competent” or subject to undue influence.
+But, what if the person who signs the last will and testament has a disability?
 Can this be a valid signature?

 Proving Disability